-PoM currently expects that tariffs (except for full outbound container wharfage services) will be subject to price smoothing through the application of the TAL and will therefore change in line with the annual increase in CPI during the TAL period.
+PoM currently expects that tariffs will be subject to price smoothing through the application of the TAL and will therefore change in line with the annual increase in CPI during the TAL period.
 This is because tariffs implied by the ABBM are expected to be higher than tariffs subject to the TAL over this period (TAL period).